Domain Name: Everything You Need To Know [2024]

 A registrant is an individual or organization that registers a domain name with a domain name registrar.
 The registrant owns the domain and is responsible for maintaining the registration and renewing it before it expires.

-In other words, the registered holder of a domain is known as a registrant.
+In other words, a registrant is the registered holder of a domain.
 A registrant holds “rights” to a domain for the registration period.

-The registration of a domain can be renewed indefinitely for a maximum of ten years.
+You can renew a domain registration indefinitely for a maximum of ten years.
 The “owner” of a domain is its registrant.

 Who OR What is a Domain Name Registrar?